darkpalacestudio/darkpalacestudio.github.io/faq.markdown

 # Do you offer sales?
 Darkpalace Studio plugins are offered at a reasonable fixed price.
 They offer amazing value for the money and are high quality.
 Setting fixed prices is a very fair option for all involved parties.
-Thus there will be no sales or included in any bundle deals.
+Thus there will be no sales or any bundle deals.

 # Do you offer any plugin subscriptions?